Population (2018): 27.2 million

 The Port of Maputo is of huge economic importance to the country and receives rapidly growing volumes of trade from around the world, especially South Africa, Botswana, Swaziland and Zimbabwe.
 The port is expected to handle 40 million tonnes of goods annually by 2020.
 It is Southern Africa's nearest port to the emerging markets of Asia and the closest deep water port to South Africa’s capital Johannesburg and its provinces Mpumalanga and Limpopo.

-Growth has been driven by increasing amounts of public expenditure and FDI that has been funding massive infrastructure projects.
-Sectors benefitting from this include construction, communications, transportation and extractive industries.
+Growth has been driven by increasing amounts of public expenditure and foreign direct investments that have been funding massive infrastructure projects.

 The recent discovery of gas just off the country’s coast has the potential to further boost growth in the longer-term, with the government predicting multi-billion-dollar annual revenues after 2022.